The Opus Breast augmentation and enlargement Procedure

 Implant and Surgery Options

-Opus clinic offers ONLY FDA approved silicone gel implants.
+USA clinic offers ONLY FDA approved silicone gel implants.
 The silicone gel implants are preferred by some patients secondary to their more natural look and feel and for secondary cases.
-The incisions that are utilized for gel implants include periareolar (under the nipple) and inframammary (under the breast); The implants are typically placed under the pectoralis muscle in DUAL PLANE as this is generally considered the safest location and the most natural appearance.
+The incisions that are utilized for gel implants include periareolar (under the nipple) and infra-mammary (under the breast); The implants are typically placed under the pectoralis muscle in DUAL PLANE as this is generally considered the safest location and the most natural appearance.

-Dr. Reubin will listen to your concerns and goals regarding breast augmentation and enlargement surgery.
+We listen to your concerns and goals regarding breast augmentation and enlargement surgery.
 Throughout the process, multiple factors will be considered to determine the best surgical procedure for you and breast implant size.
-Dr. Reubin will spend as much time as necessary to make you feel comfortable.
 The risks and benefits of the various types of procedures and implants will be discussed as well to aid you in making the most informed decision possible.

 What to Expect After Breast augmentation and enlargement Surgery

-You will see Dr. Reubin for a follow up appointment 1-2 days after the breast augmentation surgery.
+You will see surgeon for a follow up appointment 1-2 days after the breast augmentation surgery.
 The surgical bra will be removed at that time and further instructions will be given.
 You will be permitted to shower after this visit.

 Some discolouration and swelling will occur initially, but this will disappear quickly.
 Most residual swelling will resolve within a month

 Post-op Activity Restrictions